pypa/pip/docs/html/user_guide.rst

 .. versionadded:: 25.3

+.. versionchanged:: 26.2
+   Constraints files, including those set with the ``PIP_CONSTRAINT`` environment variable, no longer affect isolated build environments.
+Use build constraints to constrain build dependencies.

 Build constraints are a type of constraints file that applies only to isolated build environments used for building packages from source.
 Unlike regular constraints, which affect the packages installed in your environment, build